 What are your favourites amongst your body of work?

 Whatever I’m currently working on.
 I have a few very old pieces I still love, but would probably never put up online.

 What’s the most difficult commission you’ve ever had?

 Possibly one involving a pegasus in the Chrysler building.
 I wondered how the heck am I going to do that…

 I have to ask: what was a pegasus doing in the Chrysler building?
 Did you pull it off?

 I believe he lived and worked there; it was an embassy of sorts, and being on one of the top floors, it was easy for him to get to!
 And yep, I did finish it.

 Doing concept art for a film!

-Come back next week when Annah will tell us how she went about creating that incredible cover!
+Come back next week when Annah will tell us how she went about creating that incredible cover for The Fey Man!

 And don’t forget, you can download a copy of The Fey Man for free!